timblake78/nsw-health-itoc/pages/_includes/diluent-intro.md

 **NSW Health iTOC Diluent**

-An extension on MedicationStatement / MedicationAdministration to optionally reference a diluent Medication.
+An extension on MedicationStatement / MedicationAdministration to optionally reference a diluent MedicationStatement.